Tuesday, July 07, 2020

 Danspalatset Wivex opened in 1941 and ran until 1979.
 The illuminated sign at 16 Torggatan still lives on.
 (It's currently a hair salon, Salong Wivex.)

 The dance hall was a place for singles to meet.
-Eva once spotted the husband of a distant relation among the Wivex crowd.
+Eva once spotted the husband of a distant relative among the Wivex crowd.
 That was not OK.
 She considered him a shady customer after that.

 Outside Wivex, Sundsvall.
 Photo from 1959.